psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 <br>

-1.  **Step 1:**<br> Go to Canvas and read the pdf on join counts from canvas (chapter 15.1 of the textbook) - it's only 4 pages but provides crucial background.
+1.  **Step 1:**<br> [**DO NOT SKIP THIS STEP!**]{.ul} Go to Canvas and read the pdf on join counts from canvas (chapter 15.1 of the textbook) - it's only 4 pages but provides crucial background.

 <br>

-2.  **Step 2:**<br> In your code, create a new heading called join counts.
-Briefly explain what join counts are and why it is only appropriate to use use them for categorical or binary (yes/no ; TRUE/FALSE) data.
+2.  **Step 2:**<br> In your code, create a new heading called Join Counts.
+Briefly explain what join counts are and why it is only appropriate to use use them for categorical or binary data (yes/no ; TRUE/FALSE).
+Feel free to use pictures/examples etc to help you explain it.

 <br> <br>